 Cataracts This clouding of the eye lens is so common that one doctor told us that everybody eventually gets cataracts, it’s just a matter of when and how severely.
 Still, the loss of vision that it causes can be difficult to identify unless you consult a professional who also can advise you on treatment options.

 Regular Medicare, unfortunately, doesn’t cover eye appointments—unless your loved one is considered high-risk or also lives with diabetes—but many supplemental plans do.
 Also, you might consider free screening, which many health care organizations offer at shopping malls and community events.

-Old Eyes Do Not Have to Mean Losing Independence - Some seniors are tempted to consider impaired vision just a part of life.
+Mature Eyes Do Not Have to Mean Losing Independence - Some seniors are tempted to consider impaired vision just a part of life.
 Regular vision exams can, however, improve their quality of life and extend their independence.